Step 1: Understand Your Obligations and Requirements

 Make sure your production export includes all the standard load file formats – lfp, opt, dat and even csv.
 The receiving party will only need the dat file and one of either the lfp or opt.
 However, it is industry standard to export your production with all of these load file types as different eDiscovery tools may have different requirements for importing a load file.
 In Digital WarRoom, you are able to upload a standard load file to your eDiscovery environment using our built-in wizard without the need for an outside consultant.
 For most load files, you should have no problem using this tool to align the incoming fields with the fields in your local environment.

 How will the production be delivered?
 How many times is your data changing hands?
-Be intentional about who is allowed to have control of your client’s data.
+Be intentional about who is allowed to have control of your client’s data and follow a reasonable security protocol.
 To give you peace of mind, Digital WarRoom offers a secure data transfer tool that can send productions directly to the opposing party and receive data directly to your eDiscovery environment without the need for client data to ever be handled by a third-party sub-processor like Dropbox, Google, AWS or Azure.
 Other common tools for document/production delivery methods include shipping a hard drive or FTP.
 As an added precaution, we recommend zipping up and password protecting your production to ensure that your client data is only viewable to the intended audience.
+Once the documents have been transferred to your solution's cloud servers, they can be pushed to your digital discovery / technology software for processing.

 If you found this article interesting, be sure to subscribe you and your team to our monthly blog distribution email.
 This email list is solely for blog distribution purposes and we promise to only send one email per month.
 To subscribe, simply scroll down and fill out the "Subscribe" form below the comment box.